jaclu/tmux-menus/README.md

 - Explained boolean parameters and ensured all parameter samples in this README is consistent when it comes to quoting.
 - New feature [Custom menus](docs/CustomMenus.md)
-- Display available keys in an key-hints overlay when selecting an action displaying a tmux choose dialog.<br>
-  Can be disabled with `set -g @menus_use_hint_overlays 'No'`

 </details>
 <details>